balajeetm/balajeetm.github.io/_posts/2017-03-12-tnut-reverse-linked-list-pocket-finale.markdown

 We were on the last leg, retrospecting our solution and [identifying pitfalls](/blog/2017/02/26/tnut-reverse-linked-list-pocket/#step-7---beware-of-pit-falls), raring to close the chapter.<br>

-We are almost done here, aren't we?<br>
+Seems like we are almost done here, aren't we?<br>
 You think so?
 Let's re-look at our [last retrospect](/blog/2017/02/26/tnut-reverse-linked-list-pocket/#retrospect2).<br>
 ```
 At the best case, we traverse every node twice.